 A: This is only necessary if you wish to create your own bridges and attach tap interfaces to them.
 It's not a task we suggest most people do though.

-A: This could work with kubernetes but kubernetes is a container orchestrator and is typically deployed on top of an existing virtual machine whereas the intention for these are to run as virtual machines.
+A: This can work with kubernetes but kubernetes is a container orchestrator and is typically deployed on top of an existing virtual machine whereas the intention for these are to run as virtual machines.
+Further, kubernetes has very serious security issues that should be considered such as sharing a kernel amongst multiple tenants.